lperennou/lperennou.github.io.old/_posts/2020-03-03-shorting-palladium.markdown

-    Text(0.5, 1.0, 'Supply in 2018, metric tons')

 ![png](/images/platinum-palladium-rhodium_5_1.png)

-* South Africa and Russia are the two main supplyers of the metals.
-For platinum and rhodium, supply is almost entirely dependant on South Africa.
+* South Africa and Russia are the two main suppliers of the metals.
+Platinum and rhodium are almost entirely supplied by South Africa.
 * For comparison, there is 10x less palladium mined per year than gold.
 * Given this relatively small and concentrated supply on one hand, and increasingly tight pollution regulations on the other hand, we expect the price of these commodities to be volatile.